Hillsdale station (Caltrain): Bay Meadows station

-Until it was closed on December 20, 2005, the Bay Meadows Racetrack was served by the now-removed Bay Meadows stop, less than a half-mile (800 m) north of Hillsdale.
-The Bay Meadows stop lacked a passenger shelter, and was just an opening in the chain link fencing where riders could access the grandstand parking lot.
-When Hillsdale was renovated, the platform was extended a few hundred feet to the north, eliminating the need for the separate station.
+Until it was closed on December 20, 2005, the Bay Meadows Racetrack was served by the now-removed Bay Meadows stop, slightly less than a half-mile (800 m) north of the original location of the Hillsdale Station.
+The Bay Meadows stop lacked a passenger shelter, and was basically just an opening in the chain link fencing where riders could access the grandstand parking lot.
+When Hillsdale was redesigned and relocated, its new platform was extended a few hundred feet north, eliminating any need for the separate station.
 Hillsdale is now the closest station to the former racetrack area.

 Relocation

 The City of San Mateo applied for Measure A funds to help fund a grade separation project in 2013; the majority of the $180 million project is funded from Measure A ($74 M) and Proposition 1A ($84 million, California High Speed Rail).
 The 25th Avenue Grade Separation Project elevated tracks in southern San Mateo, eliminating the at-grade crossing at 25th Avenue and adding grade-separated crossings at 28th and 31st Avenues, which previously had been interrupted by Peninsula Corridor tracks.
-Tracks will rise at the maximum allowable grade, starting from where they emerge south of the State Route 92 overcrossing, to minimize the depression of 25th Avenue to maintain vertical clearance for road vehicles under the new rail bridge.
-The grade separation is also designed to accommodate a potential mid-line overtake required for Caltrain/HSR blended operations, which would expand the Peninsula Corridor right-of-way to up to four tracks.
+Tracks now rise at the maximum allowable grade, starting from where they emerge south of the State Route 92 overcrossing, minimizing the depression required on 25th Avenue to maintain vertical clearance for road vehicles under the new rail bridge.
+The grade separation was also designed to accommodate a potential mid-line overtake required for Caltrain/HSR blended operations, which would expand the Peninsula Corridor right-of-way to up to four tracks.
 PCJPB awarded an $82.9 million construction contract to the Shimmick/Disney Joint Venture in July 2017.

 As part of the grade separation project, Hillsdale station was relocated to the north.
 An initial design called for a station just north of 31st Avenue, with a transit center plaza and parking garage west of the tracks.
-The final design has the station straddling 28th Avenue, closer to the transit-oriented development at Bay Meadows, approximately 1590 ft to the north.
+The final design has the station straddling 28th Avenue, closer to the transit-oriented development at Bay Meadows, approximately 1590 ft to the north of the original station building.
 Preliminary renderings showed the new Hillsdale station with an island platform generally extending south from 28th, with parking provided east of the tracks.
 A ceremonial groundbreaking for the grade separation project was held on September 26, 2017.
 Construction of the grade separations began in fall 2017 and originally was scheduled to complete in spring 2021.
-The grade separation included five new rail bridges: one at Beresford Creek (completed by late 2018); three to separate road traffic, installed in 2019 over 25th (July), 28th (September), and 31st (October); and a pedestrian underpass between 28th and 31st.
+The grade separation included five new rail bridges: one at Borel Creek (completed by late 2018); three to separate road traffic, installed in 2019 over 25th (July), 28th (September), and 31st (October); and a pedestrian underpass between 28th and 31st.
 Rail traffic was redirected over the bridges starting on May 28, 2020.